-A decent tire and rim combo can make such a massive difference on looks and performance if done correctly.
-Big tire upgrades are one of the first and most popular modifications to off-road trucks since it’s the easiest way to get a more aggressive look, increase ride height, and improve traction on and off-road.
-So what are your big tire options on the GMC Sierra’s?
+A decent tire and rim combo can make such a massive difference in looks and performance if done correctly.
+Big tire upgrades are one of the first and most popular modifications to off-road trucks since it’s the easiest way to get a more aggressive look, increase the ride height, and improve traction on and off-road.
+So, what are your big tire options on the GMC Sierra’s?
 Let’s find out!

 The biggest tire you can fit on a 2014-current GMC Sierra 1500 running factory stock suspension and rims are a maximum of 32.6 inches.

 If you are not prepared to do trimming and cutting and you are running stock suspension then you’ll be limited to a 32.5-inch tire, depending on the tire brand of course.
-The up side, there are many other alternatives you can try.
+On the up side, there are many other alternatives you can try.

 Let’s now look at exactly what is required to make the biggest 33-inch tires fit, as well as some of the most popular tire and suspension combinations guys have tried with 100% success.